Skip to content

 Diabetes occurs temporarily in around five to ten percent of pregnant women as a result of metabolic stress during pregnancy.
 Unrecognized gestational diabetes causes the unborn child to gain a lot of weight and height and to have problems adjusting after birth.
 A sugar load test as part of the laboratory examination in the 25th -28th week of pregnancy can detect gestational diabetes and, if necessary, ensure closer monitoring of the pregnant woman and a change in diet.
 Sometimes insulin treatment may also be necessary.
 The test should not be carried out after certain surgical procedures on the gastrointestinal tract (e.g. bariatric surgery).

 • The Mother-Child Passport was introduced in 1974.
 Since then, the program has been continuously developed and adapted to the state of medical science and experience.
-The next major step planned is the electronic parent-child passport (eEKP).
+The next major step planned is the electronic Mother-Child Passport (eEKP).

-As part of the Austrian Development and Resilience Plan, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection has successfully applied for funding for the further development and digital implementation of the Mother-Child Passport (in future: Parent-Child Passport).
+As part of the Austrian Development and Resilience Plan, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection has successfully applied for funding for the further development and digital implementation of the now called Parent-Child Passport.

 • As soon as a pregnancy has been established, regular medical care by a gynecologist is important.
 Only then can the slightest sign of a health risk be treated in good time.
 The recommended preventive check-ups should also be carried out in good time.